 Futures contracts allow traders to control large positions with limited capital through leverage.

-To understand how leverage fundamentally works across all markets, see our full guide to what leverage means in trading.
+To understand how leverage fundamentally works across all markets, see the full guide to what leverage means in trading.

 How leverage works in futures trading